About Permit Consultant Disclosure

 A “major project” is a real estate development project located in the City and County of San Francisco with estimated construction costs exceeding $1,000,000 and which requires a permit issued by the Department of Building Inspection or the Planning Department.
 Estimated constructions costs are to be calculated in the same manner used to determine building permit fees under the Building Code.

 A “minor project” is a project located in the City and County of San Francisco which requires a permit issued by the Entertainment Commission.

 The following individuals are not permit consultants and thus are not required to register or report:

 - a licensed architect or engineer of record for construction activity allowed or contemplated by the permit, or an employee of that architect or engineer;

 - a contractor who will be responsible for all construction activity associated with the requested permit, or an employee of that contractor; or

 - an employee or agent of an organization with tax exempt status under 26 United States Code Section 501(c)(3) communicating on behalf of that organization regarding the development of a project for that organization.

-Registration and quarterly reports filed by permit consultants are available for download from SF OpenData via the table below.
-Click the link in the “Report” column to download a copy of the disclosure form in PDF format.
+Registration and quarterly reports filed by permit consultants are available for download from SF OpenData via the tables below.
+Click the link in the “Filing” column to download a copy of the disclosure form in PDF format.